 You have lost, death says, everything, in a stark, arid voice that reminds him of the lands on Tatooine, barren of life or hunger, surviving on spite and contempt.
 A sun for the sky, a sun for the sky walker.

-“Please, Han, do excuse me,” Luke says, brushing past already, so effortless in his stance and distance, Han has to wonder whether the life they used to have together was a sort of escape one indeed could only find in dreams.
+“Please, Han, do excuse me,” Luke says, brushing past already, always so effortless in both his stance and distance, Han has to wonder whether the life they used to have together was a sort of escape one indeed could only find in dreams.
 Luke used to talk about his childhood, as mindlessly as breathing, cute little backstories every hero tells to cover up the blood oozing from a wound the shape of their happiness.
 Nowadays family talk leaves a pithy, grieving distaste in the curve of Luke’s mouth that tries too violently to fit into a smile.
 Smiles were the vernacular expressions of Luke’s eyes once, but everything grows into murder someday.

 This is what they are now: